reeleven/mlb-api/README.md

-# mlb-espn-api
+# mlb-api
-ESPN api for MLB stats
+API for MLB stats